amisa44ca-source/Portfolio_R.Amisa/README.md

 ### 2. Forensic Art
 - Srawings related to forensic field.
 - Blend artistic skill criminological knowledge.
+- However, it is currently paused.
+I explored it for some time and realized I’m more drawn to cases and analysis rather than documentation

 ### 3. Forensic reports